Ofcox/PlayIt/README.md

 Included:
 Advanced Ogre Framework (modified to work without singletons)

-For the latest changes chceck the "labels" branch
+For the latest changes chceck the "targets" branch